Yes, everyone has a camera on their phone nowadays.

 The problem was the price of Sony prime lenses.
 They were prohibitively expensive – especially when compared with their Canon and Nikon equivalents.

-It was the subsequent quest for cheap camera lenses led me to vintage primes.
+It was the subsequent quest for cheap camera lenses for my Sony that led me to vintage primes.

 Once I found them, I never went back.